-Having personally experienced being out of the work force for several years to stay home with my kids and then getting back in, I can say firsthand how unbelievably difficult the transition was.
+Having personally experienced being out of the work force for several years to stay home with my children and then getting back in, I can say firsthand how unbelievably difficult the transition was.
 But I will say this.
 The only person who really made it unbelievably difficult was me!
 I lacked self-confidence and belief in myself.
 Being a stay at home mom for awhile will do that to a person.

-Here are 8 job searching tips I wish I could have told myself as a mom going back to work after divorce.
+Here are 8 job searching tips I wish I would have known as a mom going back to work after divorce.

 How many years has it been since you put together a resume?
 For me it had been over a decade.
 Get some help with it.
 Ask people who work if you can see their resumes to get an idea of how to write yours.
 Have friends and professionals edit it for you and give you feedback.
 There are also companies who you can pay to do this.You can easily build your resume by using online sources like Jobseeker.

 Probably the hardest thing about going back to work after divorce is figuring out what jobs to go after.
 Lots of things have changed since you left your last job.
 What do you want to do?
 What are you qualified to do?
 What hours can you work?
 How much do these jobs pay?
 A job coach, a divorce coach or a life coach can work with you to determine the right career fit.

 It may seem silly, but you haven’t had a job interview in awhile.
 Practice in the mirror, practice with your kids, practice with your sister or your friends.
 Keep practicing so that when you are actually interviewing, your words come out easily and smoothly.

 The best way to get a job is to contact everyone you know, and I mean everyone.
 Past coworkers are the best.
 People love hearing from old friends.
 You will be so surprised at how receptive people will be to you.
 Remember that it isn’t easy for employers to find good candidates, so they appreciate referrals from people they know.
 If a friend recommends you, you have such a better chance!
 Also, I think LinkedIn is by far one of the best ways to network.

-When I got my Mac four years ago, I was so scared.
+When I got my Mac several years ago, I was so scared.
 It was a purchase that took me 2 years to find the courage to make.
 I was afraid I wouldn’t know how to use it.
+Same with the iPhone.
 But what I found was that I caught on quickly and within a week, was fully trained.
 Computer technology can be intimidating, so you just have to tell yourself you aren’t afraid, that you are intelligent, and that you have faith in yourself that you will figure it out.
 And, if you have kids, they are the best training manuals out there!

 Feeling confident while interviewing requires feeling confident on the outside.
 That means regular gym visits, eating healthy, and perhaps a new haircut, new interviewing outfits, and regular manicures.
-Oh, and ladies, always wear lipstick to your interviews.
+Oh, and always wear lipstick to your interviews.
 Lipstick will make you feel prettier, which will give you that extra boost of self-confidence.

 There is no better source than another single working mom to talk to you about balancing work and kids.
-She will ease your anxiety and make you realize how not only workable it is, but how happy you are going to be!
+She will ease your anxiety and make you realize how not only workable it is, but how happy you are going to be.

-8. Believe in yourself.
 The most important tip I can give is to have faith in yourself and your abilities.
 When you worked before you had kids, I bet you were a superstar.
 If you were that before, there is no reason to believe you won’t be that again.
-I’m stealing this quote from my son’s coach: “The only thing holding you back is you.”
+I’m stealing this quote from someone I know: “The only thing holding you back is you.”
 In other words, you have the talent and the skill.
 But to activate it, you need to believe it.
-Kind of reminds me of Dorothy and her ruby slippers!
+Kind of reminds me of Dorothy and her ruby slippers.

 Going back to work after divorce is life changing.
 It is scary as hell for many reasons, but I truly believe nothing bad and everything good comes from it.
 The countless benefits include everything from more financial security to new friendships to more opportunities to a new sense of self-esteem and confidence.
 In other words, you will love yourself, which is so important as a single mom.